Deal Summary

 Deal Overview

-In October 2023, the US Development Finance Corporation announced a $553 million financing package for the rehabilitation and modernisation of the Benguela Railway in Angola, marking the single largest DFC commitment on the African continent at that time.
-The DFC loan forms part of a larger $753 million package, with the Development Bank of Southern Africa (DBSA) contributing an additional $200 million.
+The US International Development Finance Corporation announced a loan commitment of up to $553 million for the rehabilitation and modernisation of the Benguela Railway and Lobito mineral port in Angola in December 2024.
+The DFC loan forms part of a larger financing package with the Development Bank of Southern Africa (DBSA), which approved senior debt funding of up to $200 million.
 The financing was directed to the Lobito Atlantic Railway (LAR) consortium — a joint venture between Trafigura, Mota-Engil, and Vecturis — which holds a 30-year concession for the Angola railway segment.

 The financing represented a decisive escalation of US engagement in African infrastructure and a concrete manifestation of the Partnership for Global Infrastructure and Investment (PGI), the G7 initiative conceived in part as a democratic alternative to China's Belt and Road Initiative.
-The loan was designed under the Biden administration and received DFC board approval at COP29 in Baku in November 2024, but was not formally signed until December 17, 2025 — under the Trump administration.
-DFC CEO Ben Black, a Trump appointee, signed the agreement, demonstrating notable bipartisan continuity on the Lobito Corridor investment.
-The cross-administration trajectory underscores the strategic consensus around African critical minerals infrastructure that transcends party lines.
+DFC disclosed the LAR loan in FY2024 approval materials, announced the commitment during President Biden's December 2024 Angola visit, and signed the loan agreement at financial close on December 17, 2025 under DFC CEO Ben Black.
+The cross-administration trajectory is evidence of bipartisan continuity, but public records should still distinguish board approval, political announcement, financial close, and any later disbursement.

 Financing Structure and Terms